Sponge (band): The Beer Sessions, original lineup reunion performance, and Lavatorium (2016–2023)

-1994 and continued touring (2023–present)
+1994 and Recuerda Tu Muerte (2024–present)

 On April 20, 2024, Sponge partnered with Sound City Records to release Planet Girls, their "lost album" previously slated to be released in 1998 before being shelved by Beyond Records.
 Sponge ultimately re-recorded various tracks off of Planet Girls, added in additional songs, and then changed the name to New Pop Sunday for its 1999 release.

 Sponge released their tenth studio album, 1994, on October 18, 2024.
 The tracklist contains cover songs of alternative rock bands, all of which were originally released in 1994.
 In fall 2024 Sponge released three music videos in support of 1994: "The More You Ignore Me, the Closer I Get" (Morrissey cover) directed by Drew Fortier, "Fade into You" (Mazzy Star cover) co-directed by Hannah Fierman and Fortier, and "No Excuses" (Alice in Chains cover) directed by Fortier and featuring Stephen Richards of Taproot.

 In March 2025, it was announced that Sponge would go on tour with Local H and Everclear.
 A compilation of outtakes and b-sides from the Rotting Piñata era was announced in October 2025, with a release date of November 14 that same year.
 The compilation's title, Electric Cattle Gods: The Lost Tracks, is a reference to the band's original name, Electric Cattle Gods.

+The following year, Recuerda Tu Muerte was announced as Sponge's allegedly final album.
+It was given a release date of October 2, 2026.